Russia's weapon of revenge - Oreshnik hypersonic missile

 Yes, and not just to show strength, but as a weapon of retaliation.

-The reason the missile was used this time, Elfving believes, is that Russia wanted to avenge the Ukrainian attack in the Luhansk region on Friday night, which, according to Russia, targeted student housing at a university.
+The reason the missile was used this time is that they wanted to avenge the Ukrainian attack in the Luhansk region on Friday night, which, according to Russia, targeted student housing at a university, Elfving believes.

-Ukraine has denied attacking civilian infrastructure, saying the site was the headquarters of a Russian military unit.
+Ukraine has denied attacking civilian infrastructure, saying it was the headquarters of a Russian military unit.

 Joakim Paasikivi, lieutenant colonel and senior geopolitical advisor at Mannheimer Swartling, also says that the missile is used when Russia wants to "mark something."

-The military effect is small if you don't hit a very specific target, but it's a signal back home, "we're going to take it tough," he says on "Godmorgon, världen" on SR.
+The military effect is small if you don't hit a particularly significant target, but it is a signal back home, "we are taking action with a heavy hand," he says on Sveriges Radio's "Good Morning, World."

 Nuclear weapons

-According to Russia, the missile can be equipped with nuclear weapons and in such cases is an addition to Russia's already broad range of nuclear delivery systems, such as aircraft, missiles and submarines, says Jörgen Elfving.
+According to Russia, the missile can be equipped with nuclear weapons and in such cases is an addition to an already broad range of Russian nuclear weapons carriers, such as aircraft, missiles and submarines, says Jörgen Elfving.

-So far, the attack fits with what is already known about Russian warfare, but if more follow, it should be seen as an escalation, according to Elfving.
+So far, the attack fits with what is already known about Russia's warfare, but if more follow, it should be seen as an escalation, according to Elfving.

 It remains to be seen whether there will be any continuation of these attacks, he says.

-It is also worth noting that Ukrainian President Volodymyr Zelenskyy warned on Saturday that Russia was planning to launch a hypersonic missile.
+It is also worth pointing out that Ukrainian President Volodymyr Zelenskyy warned on Saturday that Russia was planning to launch a hypersonic missile.

 This indicates that the Ukrainian intelligence situation is quite good, says Jörgen Elfving.